hexgolems/schem/README.md

 implementation that can be used to increment 1/2/4/8 byte integers, there is no proper way to modify memory in meaningful ways (TODO issue)

-Changing types in memory view
+Changing types in memory view <br>
 ![Changing types in memory view](http://hexgolems.github.io/schem/gifs/v0.2/memtypes.gif)

 Register view